quincyntuli/pfsense/GOAD-pfsense-setup.md

 >
 > I strongly recommend that you stick to his notes as mine are merely interpretation.
 I could be leading you astray.

-### Three Subnets

-The notes describe what I perceive as 3 separate networks; two classic subnets and a VLAN

-- 10.0.0.1/30
-   - 10.0.0.1 - for Proxmox
-   - 10.0.0.2 - for pfsense
-- 192.168.1.1/24
-   - for pfSense
-   - for provisioning machime
-- 192.168.10.1/24 (VLAN1)
-   - This the VLAN for the hosts that make up the GOAD network

-This requires 3 Linux Bridges.
 ### Three Linux Bridges

 The physical host I used contains  1 physical NIC, `vmbr0` was created by default.